koenigsreiter/cpp_monitoring/ausarbeitung/koenigsreiter.md

 ## Task

 The scope of this task is to implement a monitoring tool for a variety of services.
+The services are:

+- TCP (Port)
+- UDP (Port)
+- HTTP
+- POP3
+- Telnet

 ## Important information